NinoDLC/OpenClassrooms_Yearbook/README.md

 ## What is it ?
 At first glance, this is just a [Yearbook](https://en.wikipedia.org/wiki/Yearbook) for OpenClassrooms' Android students.
-Gotta feel proud of these years spent stuying!
+Gotta feel proud of these years spent studying!

 But there's more:
 * This is **your time to shine**!
 Show your best Android skills to present yourself! **Fork the project**, iterate on it, and create a **Pull Request**!